 Instructors can place items on reserve on a term-by-term basis.
-The Library does not buy textbooks or required reading, but will purchase supplemental reading on request and within budget limitations.
+Materials used for more than one term can be placed on reserve for continuous use.
+The Library does not buy textbooks or required reading but will purchase supplemental readings on request and within budget limitations.
 Textbooks and required readings may be loaned to the Library for reserve purposes - see Personal Copies below.

-Loan periods are 3 hours, 1 day, 3 days, or 7 days.
-Faculty determine demand and suggest an appropriate loan period for reserve materials based on curriculum timelines, number of copies available, and length of the reading.
+Loan periods can be 3 hours, 1 day, 3 days, or 7 days.
+Instructors determine demand and suggest an appropriate loan period for reserve materials based on curriculum timelines, the number of copies available, and length of the readings.

 Placing Reserve Requests

 Library owned items can be placed on reserve.
 Library copies that are on loan will be recalled and placed on reserve once returned.

 Personal or departmental copies of textbooks or required readings can be loaned to the library.
 The Library cannot accept responsibility for lost or damaged personal copies.

 Photocopied materials such as journal articles and book chapters may be placed on reserve with some restrictions:

 - Copies of journal articles that are not accessible through one of the databases that the library subscribes to